gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/DesignPatterns/GabrielFalcao/review.md

 Named turrets like foreshadow, malign, lustre use an algorithm that sorts the target units by strength."

 Spelling error in "functionlalities" -> functionalities

+- I have updated the report and fixed what was mentioned here (67775)